There is an increased awareness about the

 building materials or refuse is hereby prohibited.

-of grass or similar vegetation for
+of grass or similar vegetation for environmental management

-(3) Ceremonial campfire or bonfires, with prior written approval of
+or bonfires, with prior written approval of the Fire Chief.

-except upon application and issuance of an annual permit.
+application and issuance of an annual permit.
 The operation

 of permanent incinerators by permit shall be done in a safe and

-proper manner and manufacturer's specifications on the
+proper manner and manufacturer's specifications on the operation of

-a.
-Any burning permitted under this Subsection shall be conducted
+permitted under this Subsection shall be conducted in a safe,

 Fire Department rules and regulations and only at such